Bernard of Clairvaux: Doctor of the Church

-Although acknowledged as "a difficult saint," Bernard has remained influential in the centuries since his death and was named a Doctor of the Church in 1830.
+Although acknowledged as "a difficult saint", Bernard has remained influential in the centuries since his death and was named a Doctor of the Church in 1830.
 In 1953, on the 800th anniversary of his death, Pope Pius XII devoted the encyclical Doctor Mellifluus to him.
-He labeled the abbot "the last of the Fathers."
+He labeled the abbot "the last of the Fathers".

-In opposition to the rational approach to understanding God used by the scholastics, Bernard preached in a poetic manner, using appeals to affect and conversion to nurture a more immediate faith experience.
+In opposition to the rational approach to understanding God used by the scholastics, Bernard preached poetically, using appeals to emotion and conversion to foster a more immediate experience of faith.
 He is considered to be a master of Christian rhetoric: "His use of language remains perhaps his most universal legacy."
 He contributed lyrics to the Cistercian Hymnal.

 As a master of prayer, the abbot emphasized the value of personal, experiential friendship with Christ.

 Mariology

-As a mariologist, Bernard was not original but exceptionally effective in spreading devotions to Jesus' mother since his preaching found such a large audience.
+As a mariologist, Bernard was not original but exceptionally effective at spreading devotion to Jesus' mother, since his preaching attracted a large audience.
 He emphasized Mary's humility and insisted on her central role in Christian theology.
 He developed the theology of her role as Co-Redemptrix and mediator.
-He famously called Mary an "aquaeduct of grace."
+He famously called Mary an "aquaeduct of grace".
 Dante has Bernard speak a profound Marian prayer at the beginning of the thirty-third canto of the Paradiso.
-In Goethe's Faust, Bernard appears as a "Doctor Marianus," a committed devoté of the Virgin Mary.
+In Goethe's Faust, Bernard appears as a "Doctor Marianus", a committed devoté of the Virgin Mary.

 Schism

-Bernard made a self-confident impression and had an undeniable charisma in the eyes of his contemporaries; "his first and greatest miracle," wrote the historian Holdsworth, "was himself."
+Bernard made a self-confident impression and had an undeniable charisma in the eyes of his contemporaries; the historian Holdsworth wrote that "his first and greatest miracle was himself".
 He defended the rights of the church against the encroachments of kings and princes, and recalled to their duty Henri Sanglier, archbishop of Sens and Stephen of Senlis, bishop of Paris.
 When Honorius II died in 1130, a schism broke out in the Church by the election of two popes, Pope Innocent II and Antipope Anacletus II.
 Innocent, having been banished from Rome by Anacletus, took refuge in France.
-King Louis VI convened a national council of the French bishops at Étampes and Bernard, summoned there by the bishops, was chosen to judge between the rival popes.
+King Louis VI convened a national council of the French bishops at Étampes, and Bernard, summoned there by the bishops, was chosen to judge between the rival popes.
 He decided in favour of Innocent.

 Bernard travelled on to Italy and reconciled Pisa with Genoa, and Milan with the pope.
 The same year Bernard was again at the Council of Reims at the side of Innocent II.
-He then went to Aquitaine where he succeeded for the time in detaching William X, Duke of Aquitaine, from the cause of Anacletus.
+He then went to Aquitaine, where he succeeded for the time in detaching William X, Duke of Aquitaine from the cause of Anacletus.